Chapter 4:

 The term "United States**" when used in a geographical sense

-includes the states, the District of Columbia, the possessions and territories
+It includes the states, the District of Columbia, the possessions and

-of the United States**, the territorial waters of the United States**,
+territories of the United States**, the territorial waters of the United

-the air space over the United States**, and the seabed and subsoil of
+States**, the air space over the United States**, and the seabed and

-those submarine areas which are adjacent to the territorial waters of the United
+subsoil of those submarine areas which are adjacent to the territorial waters

-rights, in accordance with international law, with respect to the
+exclusive rights, in accordance with international law, with respect to

 [26 CFR 1.911-2(g), emphasis added]